onflow/docs/docs/evm/guides/foundry.md

 ### Querying PreviewNet State

-Based on the given constructor arguments, the initial supply of the token is `42,000,000`.
+Based on the given constructor arguments, the deployer should own `42,000,000 MyT`.
 We can check the `MyToken` balance of the contract owner.
 Replace `$DEPLOYED_MYTOKEN_ADDRESS` with the address of the deployed contract and `$DEPLOYER_ADDRESS` with the address of the account you funded earlier:

 ```shell
 cast balance \